Leonard Retel Helmrich: Biography

-After Indonesian independence the Helmrich family repatriated to the Netherlands during the Indo diaspora.
-His father, Jean Retel Helmrich, was born to a wealthy totok family in Semarang, Dutch East Indies, fought against the Japanese invaders during World War II and was interred as a POW for three years.
-After the war he married a Javanese woman.
+After Indonesian independence, the Helmrich family was repatriated to the Netherlands as part of the Indo diaspora.
+His father, Jean Retel Helmrich, was born to a wealthy totok family in Semarang, Dutch East Indies, and fought against the Japanese invaders during World War II, in which he was interred as a prisoner of war for three years.
+After the war, he married a Javanese woman.
 "It was forbidden," Mr. Helmrich's sister and producer, Hetty Naaijkens-Retel Helmrich, explained.
 "They had to get permission from the Queen, from the Indonesian government, the Dutch government, the Muslim church, and the Catholic Church.
 It was Romeo and Juliet."
 Growing up, the filmmaker "had a lot of problems because of his dyslexia," she said.
 "The teachers were always complaining that he was living in his own world, but already when he was a little boy he made very good drawings."
-The family's belief in him extended to financing "Eye of the Day" and getting involved in other ways.
-Ms. Naaijkens-Retel Helmrich's production company, Scarabee, produces Mr. Helmrich's films; her son, Jasper Naaijkens, is his uncle's editor — which cannot be any easy job, considering Mr. Helmrich can come up with hourlong shots.
+The family's belief in him extended to financing Eye of the Day.

 Leonard Retel Helmrich graduated from the Dutch Film and Television Academy in 1986 and in 1990 he made his first feature film, The Phoenix Mystery.
-His first documentary, Moving Objects (1991) was awarded the Special Jury Price for the Best Artist-Profile at the International Golden Gate Film Festival of San Francisco.
-Retel Helmrich developed his own cinematic style based on a principle which he has developed and calls "Single Shot Cinema".
-After finishing the film Moving Objects, he decided to travel to Indonesia where his parents were born, with the idea to show people around the world what was happening in this beautiful and very complicated country.
-He discovered that the authority of President Suharto was declining.
-In 1995 he made a film about Suharto and his wife in their Jakartan palace.
+His first documentary, Moving Objects (1991), was awarded the Special Jury Prize for the Best Artist-Profile at the International Golden Gate Film Festival of San Francisco.
+Helmrich developed his cinematic style based on a principle he developed and calls "Single Shot Cinema".
+After finishing Moving Objects, he decided to travel to Indonesia where his parents were born, with the idea to show people around the world what was happening in this country.
+In 1995, he made a film about Suharto and his wife in their Jakarta palace.
 He then went to Solo in central Java to film a demonstration against the Suharto regime.
 During his activities he was arrested by the police and accused of being a Western spy.
 With the help of the Dutch Embassy and his brother Anton, who happened to be in Indonesia, he was released after a few days.
-However, he was expelled from the country with the status "persona non grata" meaning he would no longer be allowed to visit Indonesia.
+However, he was expelled from the country with the status persona non grata meaning he would no longer be allowed to visit Indonesia even though he was able to return 2 years later.